Alternatives to full-time schooling

 During the compulsory education period, parents may consider that it is in their child's best interests to participate in education or training options other than full-time enrolment in a school.

 The most common alternatives which may be approved are as follows:

-- If a child wishes to leave school before the end of Year 10, parents/legal guardians must obtain the Minister for Education and Training's approval for an exemption from full-time schooling.
+- If a child wishes to leave school before the end of Year 10, parents or legal guardians must obtain the Minister for Education's approval for an exemption from full-time schooling.

-- If a child wishes to leave school during Years 11 and 12, parents/legal guardians must obtain the Minister for Education and Training's approval for a Notice of arrangements.
+- If a child wishes to leave school during Years 11 and 12, parents or legal guardians must obtain the Minister for Education's approval for a Notice of arrangements.

 - A child in Years 11 or 12 at school may attend a community based course.
 Younger students may also take part in community based courses as long as they remain enrolled at school.

 An exemption is only available for students in (or about to begin) Year 10 or above or who will reach the age of 15 years 6 months or more in the year for which an exemption is sought.

 An exemption permits a child to pursue an alternative option to full-time schooling - usually a combination of education, training or employment such as an apprenticeship.
 The child's parent or legal guardian must apply for the exemption.

 Exemption for students enrolled at a public school

 If the child is enrolled at a public school, advice should be sought from the child's school principal or Education regional office.